 However, the worst thing that can happen with an e-commerce business is customers abandoning their virtual shopping carts.
 When the business is so close to converting a deal, abandonment raises a lot of questions about the service although not all reasons may be related to the performance of the online store itself.

-Statistics reveal that 91% of online shoppers will abandon their virtual shopping carts before the transaction is completed.
+If we talk about ecommerce conversion rates - statistics reveal that 91% of online shoppers will abandon their virtual shopping carts before the transaction is completed.
 Let’s examine the top reasons why consumers abandon their virtual shopping carts.

 Although most e-commerce stores provide free shipping above a certain purchase order value, not all products or stores may offer this service.
 Hence, you might have to bear shipping costs.
 The costs may not seem a lot if you order in bulk.
 However, for small orders or individual purchases, high shipping costs can deter customers and they can change their mind at the last minute.
 This leads to virtual shopping cart abandonment.